chazeauv/Foodies/README.md

 - Connect your Android phone.
 - Finally, run the command npx `npx react-native start` start and select option `a`.

+:warning: When clicking on the GitHub button, the link might not work if your default navigator is not Chrome !

 VERSION FRANCAISE :